 - We recommend having the steering wheel, the instrument panel, all panelling parts, the door seals, handles and the front seats removed by a workshop in the event of airbag deployment. - When disposing of the vehicle, observe the applicable safety regulations.
-Have the vehicle disposed of by a disposal company which reuses vehicle parts.
+Take the vehicle to a recycling company for disposal.